 It was a tumultuous December in 2013 when all hell broke loose in Utah.
-I had just arrived home from work in the evening of Friday, Dec.
+I had just arrived home from work on the evening of Friday, Dec.
 20, and kicked off my stiletto driving shoes, opera-length driving gloves, and emergency flashing breasticles and made myself a peanut butter and jelly sandwich to tide my expansive appetite until dinner a mere one hour away.
-I clicked on the TV news and saw footage of Michael Ferguson and Seth Anderson getting married at the Salt Lake County Clerks office.
+I clicked on the TV news and saw footage of Michael Ferguson and Seth Anderson getting married at the Salt Lake County Clerks’ office.
 Holy cow!
 Never in a million years did I think I would see gay marriage in Utah in my lifetime.
 Surely an army of Storm Trooping Lawyers would swoop in and stop the festivities.
 But no!

 When Mr. Pap Smear got home, we both watched the news nonstop over the weekend as many were making plans to storm the clerk’s office early Monday morning.

 We discussed whether we should join the masses.
 Late Sunday night, while lying in bed, watching the news, we semi-proposed to each other.

 “How long do you think it will stay legal?”

 “Well, we probably better try, or who knows when the chance might come again?”

 “Okay then, what time do we need to get up?”

 Monday, Dec.
 23, 2013, we got up at 4 a.m., showered, and, going against all my princess training, I dressed for comfort rather than style, because who knows what kind of circus we might be going into and how long it would take.
 Because it was a special occasion, we entered the McDonalds’ drive-thru and ordered Sausage McMuffins.